Calming your Pet when Flying

 Here, we'll help you ready for the skies with your pet at his most calm behavior so the both of you can sit back, relax and enjoy your flight!

-Grooming your pet before traveling will keep him calm in your flight as he will feel comfortable in his own fur and will have lesser dramas of itching and scratching.
-Grooming will also make your pet more presentable.
+Grooming your pet before traveling will keep him calm in your flight as they will feel comfortable in their own fur and will have less drama from itching and scratching.
+Grooming will also make your pet more presentable for your destination.

 Airport rehearsals are a must.
 Arrive earlier so that your pet will get used to the noises, the hustle and bustle and won't freak out when you arrive at the airport.
-These will also help him adjust to the variety of smells and sights and won't be intimidated by it.
+This will also help him adjust to the variety of smells and sights and won't be intimidated by it.
 If he's anxious and scared to walk upon your arrival, don't drag him!
-Allow him to explore and adjust on his own pace.
+Allow him to explore and adjust on his own pace, thus the early arrival.

 Note: Get your pet accustomed to using a carrier weeks before your actual travel date so she won't be shocked with the sudden lock up.

 We must admit, there are pets who experience separation anxiety and will go crazy whenever their parent is out of sight.
-One thing you can do in calming your pet when flying is to place a piece of your used clothing or a clothing with your scent inside the carrier.
+If you are flying with an anxious dog or cat, one thing you can do in calming your pet when flying is to place a piece of your used clothing or a clothing with your scent inside the carrier.
 Know that your scent is very calming to your pet and helps them feel secure.

 When traveling, you're not really supposed to give a full meal to your pet and get them full because they might vomit or experience GI upset and you will not want that.
 Instead, you can bring her favorite treats and offer one piece at a time.
 Also don't forget to bring water supply in a water-drip container to avoid it from spilling.

-Pheromone collars are collars that produces the pheromone hormone.
+Pheromone collars are collars that produces the pheromone hormone according to Dog Training Nation.
 This is the hormone mama dog releases to calm down her puppies.
 The pheromone collar, if worn on your pet, are great when calming your pet when flying specially on stressful situations you two might encounter during your flight.
 There are also pheromone sprays available so you can use it every time you feel your pet is constantly seeking for your attention, excessively moving in the carrier, begins barking, has an increased urge to go out and in times where there's a great deal of turbulence.

+How do dogs travel on long flights?
 Luckily, the plane has lavatories for us but our pets don't.
+So, you might wonder what to do if your dog poops on a plane.
 Controlling the urge to pee or poop can be a difficult task and many fail to do so.
+You might wonder what to do if your dog poops on a plane.

-You can also opt to put a pee pad as a bedding for double protection, in case your pet's diaper gets full and starts to leak.
+You can also opt to put a Pawtect® Pad as a bedding in the carrier for double protection from messes, leaks, and embarassment.

 Airline Policies for Pets